-Curious about the best things to do in Lakeland?
-The largest city on Interstate 4 between Tampa and Orlando, Lakeland’s culture is defined by the lakes that surround the area.
+Curious about the best things to do in Lakeland, Florida?
+We’ve got you covered!
+As the largest city on Interstate 4 between Tampa and Orlando, Lakeland’s culture is defined by the lakes that surround the area.

 The 38 named lakes circling the community provide scenic areas for recreation.
 Lakeland’s infrastructure and nature have even provided a backdrop for big-budget Hollywood movies like Edward Scissorhands and Adam Sandler’s The Waterboy!

 The downtown area is known as “Lakeland’s living room” renowned for its brick architecture, antiquing, and craft breweries.
 Lakeland is also the corporate home of Publix, the most beloved grocery store chain among Southerners.